Divkix/ProxyGrab/README.md

 Make sure to follow these before opening a PR:

-- Make sure your PR is formatted with Black.
+- Make sure your PR passes the test and is formatted according to pre-commit.
-- Make sure the package is working.
+- Make sure the package is working without any issues!

 ## License